-Whether it’s storms, blizzards or any other natural disaster, having a sturdy and flood-proofed garage is crucial to ensure your garage and possessions are safe from water damage or loss.
+Whether it’s storms, blizzards, or any other natural disaster, having a sturdy and flood-proofed garage is crucial to ensure your garage and possessions are safe from water damage or loss.
 Check out the tips below to get ideas on how you can protect your garage door from flooding.

 Do you need to protect your garage door from flooding?

 If your house is in a region that receives a lot of rain or blizzards, then you’re likely to receive a lot of floodwater in your garage if proper flood protection measures are not taken.
-Both rain and snow can cause water to seep into your garage floor and walls, which is usually the root cause of rotting wood, fungus, mold, which can also eat away into the structure of your house as well.
+Both rain and snow can cause water to seep into your garage floor and walls, which is usually the root cause of rotting wood, fungus, and mold, which can also eat away into the structure of your house as well.

 What causes my garage door to flood?